vinittippanawar/aws-serverless-data-pipeline/README.md

 This project processes CSV files uploaded into S3, transforms them using AWS Lambda, catalogs them using AWS Glue, queries them with Amazon Athena, and visualizes them through Amazon QuickSight using **Direct Query**.

-This README is designed to be **very simple** .- so any newbie can do this.
+This README is designed to be **very simple** - so any newbie can do this.
+(note : quicksite is paid service so if you are using free plan account then you can't access quicksite so better to upgrade account )

 ---